liberland/laws/drafting/drafts/misdemeanor-law.md

 #### Article 6: Dangerous Driving or Machine Use

-1. Any individual who operates a vehicle, machine, or rides an animal in a manner that poses a risk or actually endangers others shall be subject to a penalty.
+1. Any individual who operates a vehicle, machine, or rides an animal in a manner that either poses a risk or actually endangers, injures, or causes damage to themselves or others shall be subject to a penalty.
-2. The penalty shall range from 50 to 50,000 LLM, depending on the level of danger posed by their actions and the actual consequences that ensue.
+2. The penalty shall range from 50 to 50,000 LLM, depending on the level of danger posed by the individual's actions and the actual consequences that result.
+The penalty applied shall be more severe if the individual would not have been legally permitted to operate such a vehicle or machine under Croatian law, and they either knew or should have known this as reasonably careful individuals.
+The penalty will also increase significantly in severity if actual injury or damage is incurred, or if an international incident is caused.

 #### Article 7: Rowdy Behavior